 The setting at Cinderella’s Royal Table is absolutely its number one draw.
 It doesn’t matter if you’re a small child or an adult, the idea of having dinner inside Cinderella Castle is intriguing.
 That’s why it’s on our list of 30 Magic Kingdom Tips & Secrets as the top character dining experience in the park.

 During your meal, the most famous Disney princesses will visit your table which provides a quieter, more private setting than what’s typical inside the park.
-If princesses aren’t necessarily your thing, Cinderella’s is still a stunning atmosphere for dinner and adults can upgrade with a few additions to make a significant occasion even more special – including a champagne toast.
+If princesses aren’t necessarily your thing, Cinderella’s is still a stunning atmosphere for dinner.
+Adults can even upgrade with a champagne toast to make a significant occasion even more special.

 Liberty Tree Tavern (9/10)

-The Patriot’s Platter served at dinnertime is our number one meal choice here.
+The Patriot’s Platter is our number one meal choice here.
 You get pot roast, turkey, and roasted pork.
 Herb stuffing, mashed potatoes, macaroni and cheese, and seasonal vegetables are served for the sides.
 Last, a large Ooey Gooey Toffee Cake finishes the meal off.
-Every part of this meal is all-you-can-eat, so you can eat as much as you’d like.
+Every part of this meal is all-you-can-eat, so order as much as you’d like.